Communion – Holy Eucharist – Part One

 Over the last few years I have heard complaints of people calling Catholic Ministers Priest and Father.
 To be honest, before I came to understand the reasoning for calling a Catholic Minister Father, I had a problem with that title myself.
 After extensive research into this, I am more than…

-Tags: jesus, god, catholic, christian, christ, bible
+Tags: jesus, god, catholic, christ, christian, bible

 • 21